wasay/Full-Stack-Foundations/Problem_Set_2/paws/README.md

 # Full-Stack-Foundations
 Solution Code to Full Stack Foundations (ud088)

-# Notes on how to run Problem Set 1
+# Notes on how to run Problem Set 2
+# This paws application is the folder "Problem_Set_2" renamed to paws

 python main.py
 python puppypopulator.py